Skip to content

 Erin was just one of the women to compete in The Race of Gentlemen.
 She's also Ray Evernham's wife!

-Erin Evernham was just one of the women to compete in The Race of Gentlemen.
+Erin Evernham was just one of the women who competed in The Race of Gentlemen.
 She’s also Ray Evernham’s wife!
 Oh- and she kicked his butt!

-Aaron Kaufman of Gas Monkey Garage fame and his builders rushed in 2018 to get the Model A Dragster and Harley WLA ready for the Race of Gentlemen.
+Aaron Kaufman of Gas Monkey Garage fame and his builders rushed in 2018 to prepare the Model A Dragster and Harley WLA for the Race of Gentlemen.
 But problems with the dragster threatened his chances.
-A show was created about the story called Wildwood Or Bust .
+A show called Wildwood Or Bust was created about the story.

 Aaron Kaufmann of Gas Monkey Garage fame hit TROG for a run on the beach and even made a TV show about it on the Discovery Channel.